docker/extensions-sdk/docs/dev/overview.md

 If your extension requires additional services running in the Docker Desktop VM, have a look at the [VM UI](vm-ui-plugin) example.

-Finally, if you need to deploy binaries to the host as part of your extension's installation, check out the [telepresence](telepresence) example.

 For further inspiration, have a look at the rest of examples in the root of this repository.

 ### Opening Dev Tools